Last Updated on 17 February, 2021 by Veronica

 4. Bloomington, Illinois

-Bloomington is a city with more than 150,000 inhabitants and is located in the heart of Illinois.
+Bloomington has more than 150,000 inhabitants and is located in the heart of Illinois.
 The people of Bloomington are especially proud of their Midwestern hospitality.
 The city of Normal is located north of Bloomington.
-Tourists often confuse one city with the other because you don’t know when you cross from one to the other.

-In Bloomington you can visit:
+In Bloomington, you can visit:

 First Steak ‘N’ Shake